The So-Called Minimum Legal Requirements for Panic Button Mandates

 About Creating Revolutions

-Creating Revolutions is a Miami based company creating Revolutionary, NOT Evolutionary technology for the Hotel Industry.
-The approach is radically different from any other hotel employee management technology.
+Creating Revolutions is a Miami, Florida based company creating Revolutionary, NOT Evolutionary, technology for Hotels, Restaurants and Retail Stores.
+The approach is radically different from any other Hospitality employee management technology.
 Our 1st of its kind Artificial Intelligence (AI) was created to enhance the human element, not replace it.
-It is a complete re-imaging of how management communicates, guides, and controls Hotel Staff.
-The technology literally Automates Hotel Employee Management, creates real Employee Accountability, and Protects Hotel Staff, Guests, and Property.
+It is a complete re-imagining of how management communicates, guides and directs Staff.
+The technology literally automates employee management, creates real employee accountability, and protects staff, consumers, and property.